pacphi/cf-app-inventory-report/README.md

 # Pivotal Application Service > Application Inventory Report

+> 2019-03-21: THIS PROJECT IS NO LONGER UNDER ACTIVE DEVELOPMENT
+> Have a look at [cf-butler](https://github.com/pacphi/cf-butler)

 [![Build Status](https://travis-ci.org/pacphi/cf-app-inventory-report.svg?branch=master)](https://travis-ci.org/pacphi/cf-app-inventory-report) [![Known Vulnerabilities](https://snyk.io/test/github/pacphi/cf-app-inventory-report/badge.svg)](https://snyk.io/test/github/pacphi/cf-app-inventory-report)

 This is a Spring Boot application that employs the Reactive support in both the [Pivotal Application Service Java Client](https://github.com/cloudfoundry/cf-java-client) and your choice of either [Spring Boot Starter Data Mongodb](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/#mongo.reactive) or [rxjava2-jdbc](https://github.com/davidmoten/rxjava2-jdbc) with an [HSQL](http://hsqldb.org) backend.
 These libraries are employed to generate custom application inventory detail and summary reports from a target foundation.
 It may optionally be configured to send an email to recipient(s) with those reports attached.